 Sailing Safety Tips from SailboatsToGo LLC

 Every sailor of every boat has to evaluate conditions before setting off.
-Take into account weather, tides, currents, waves, visibility, forecasts, and boat traffic in evaluating whether conditions are appropriate for your boat and your skill level.
+Take into account weather, tides, currents, waves, visibility, forecasts, and boat traffic in evaluating whether conditions are appropriate for your boat, skill level and risk tolerance.

 On cold water especially, make sure there are other boaters around and you have a way to attract their attention for your immediate rescue if needed, because being in cold water kills rather fast.
 Learn anti-hypothermia survival techniques and safer ways to warm a hypothermia victim so you don't kill them (link) .